Jerry Green (writer)

-Jerome Frederic "Jerry" Green (born April 15, 1928) is an American sports journalist and author.
+Jerome Frederic Green (April 15, 1928 – March 23, 2023) was an American sports journalist and author.
 He was a staff writer for the Associated Press from 1956 to 1963 and for The Detroit News from 1963 to 2004.
 He was inducted into the Pro Football Hall of Fame in 2005 and the Michigan Sports Hall of Fame in 2003.
-He is the only sportswriter to cover each of the first 56 Super Bowls, from 1967 to 2022.
+He is the only sportswriter to have covered each of the first 56 Super Bowls, from 1967 to 2022.

 Reporter

-Green was a sports writer for the Associated Press from 1956 to 1963.
-He was hired by The Detroit News in 1963.
+Green began his reporting career in New York in 1952, at the New York Journal-American, before enlisting in the United States Navy the following year.
+Upon his return, he was a sports writer for the Associated Press from 1956 to 1963, when he was hired by The Detroit News.
 He was a staff sports writer for The Detroit News for 41 years from 1963 until his retirement in 2004.
 He covered baseball, football, basketball, hockey, and other sports for the paper.
 Having also covered the 1957 Detroit Lions as a young reporter with the Associated Press, Green lays claim to being "the last surviving Detroit sportswriter who covered the Tigers, Red Wings, Pistons and Lions championships".

-Even after his retirement, Green has continued to contribute columns and to cover the Super Bowl for The Detroit News.
-He is the only sportswriter to cover every Super Bowl from Super Bowl I in 1967 through Super Bowl LVI in 2022.
+Even after his retirement from regular reporting, Green remained with the paper as a columnist.
+He was noted for his coverage of the Super Bowl, as the only sportswriter to cover every Super Bowl from Super Bowl I in 1967 through Super Bowl LVI in 2022.

-Green’s declining health forced him to skip Super Bowl LVII.
+Green did not attend Super Bowl LVII in 2023, due to poor health caused by idiopathic pulmonary fibrosis, among other ailments.
+However, he continued to write until shortly before his death the following month.

 Author

-Green has published several books, including histories of the Super Bowl, the Detroit Lions, the Detroit Pistons, and Michigan Wolverines football, as well as single-season books on the 1968 Detroit Tigers World Series championship team and the 1998 Denver Broncos Super Bowl championship team.
+Green published several books, including histories of the Super Bowl, the Detroit Lions, the Detroit Pistons, and Michigan Wolverines football, as well as single-season books on the 1968 Detroit Tigers World Series championship team and the 1998 Denver Broncos Super Bowl championship team.
 Green's books include: